 The Role of Welwyn Hatfield Borough Council

-At the outset of this project in 2015 the Council’s Landscape & Ecology Department, agreed with the Friends of Danesbury Local Nature Reserve (loosely affiliated to the Danesbury Residents Association – DRA) that the Department would give them all the encouragement and support needed to make it a success, if the volunteers would commit to clear the site and subsequently maintain it.
+At the outset of this project in 2015 the Council’s Landscape & Ecology Department, agreed with the Friends of Danesbury Local Nature Reserve that they would give them all the encouragement and support needed to make it a success, provided that the volunteers would commit to clear the site and subsequently maintain it.

 The Fernery project was established on the basis of this trust, and a highly successful partnership was formed. between the volunteers and the Borough Council.